tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 Throughout his writings Mondrian frequently uses the term "plastic."
 As mentioned above, he refers to the style of his work as the "New Plastic" or "Neo-Plasticism," and this term appears in the title of many of his articles.

-In fact, Mondrian called his first book -- which was published as a collection of essays in *De Stijl* -- *The New Plastic in Painting.*
+In fact, Mondrian called his first book -- which was published as a collection of essays in the journal *De Stijl* -- *The New Plastic in Painting.*
-He began writing it in 1914, and it appeared in twelve installments in the first issues of the journal *De Stijl,* between October 1917 and October 1918.
+He began writing it in 1914, and it appeared in twelve installments in the journal between October 1917 and October 1918.

-While reading his collected writings, I have found the term "plastic" to be a constant mental stumbling block.
+While reading his *Collected Writings,* I have found the term "plastic" to be a constant mental stumbling block.
 It is clear from the context that when Mondrian uses the word he is not referring to the ubiquitous plastic material used to make many of today's products.

 Context makes it somewhat clear that he uses the word "plastic" to refer to the way he constructs and composes his images -- the way he molds reality into shapes of his own choosing.
 For example, one of the chapters in the *New Plastic in Painting* series of articles is entitled *The New Plastic as Abstract-Real Painting: Plastic Means and Composition.*
+But it would be nice to have a definition of what he means by it and not have to wonder and guess.

 ## Plastic This, Plastic That